appliedmlGRP2/F1CarClassificationDL/README.md

-# F1CarClassificationDL
+# Boosting Fan Experience with F1 Car Image Analysis

-This repository contains all the code developed for Formula one cars image classification project using deep learning and flask as part of module BT5153 - NUS MSBA cohort 2022-23.
+This repository contains all the code developed for Formula one cars image classification project using deep learning and flask as part of module [BT5153 - NUS MSBA cohort 2022-23](https://bt5153msba.github.io/).

 The project aims to classify formula one car's images into one of the 8 constructors (the teams):